GoogleChrome/web.dev/src/site/content/en/blog/modern-web-games/index.md

 Upon completing a level in Space Board, the player has the opportunity to design their own level using the simple level editor shown above.
 By enabling players to design their own levels we are giving them the opportunity for personalisation.
 When a user feels a connection to a game and a sense of ownership via creation and customisation they are more likely to want to share that ‘thing' with the world.

 The desire to share a game is the beginning of the viral loop that we are aiming to achieve with our web games.
-This game design and sharing mechanism is just one example that's possible but there are many other possibilities – I encourage you to watch my talk for further examples!
+This game design and sharing mechanism is just one example that's possible but there are many other possibilities–I encourage you to watch my talk for further examples!

 ## Return on investment